elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-challenges-might-students-face-when-transitioning-from-secondary-to-tertiary-education-and-how-can-they-overcome-them.md

 url: /learn/education-studies/questions/what-challenges-might-students-face-when-transitioning-from-secondary-to-tertiary-education-and-how-can-they-overcome-them
 score: -1.0
 related_article1:
-    id: 160148
+    id: 159964
     title: >-
-        What should students consider when selecting courses to align with their career goals and balance their workload?
+        How can setting reading goals and reflecting on content enhance reading comprehension?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-should-students-consider-when-selecting-courses-to-align-with-their-career-goals-and-balance-their-workload
+    url: /learn/education-studies/questions/how-can-setting-reading-goals-and-reflecting-on-content-enhance-reading-comprehension
 related_article2:
-    id: 160281
+    id: 159960
     title: >-
-        How can students effectively communicate within the university system to enhance their academic experience?
+        What are common barriers to critical thinking, and how can they be overcome?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-effectively-communicate-within-the-university-system-to-enhance-their-academic-experience
+    url: /learn/education-studies/questions/what-are-common-barriers-to-critical-thinking-and-how-can-they-be-overcome
 related_article3:
-    id: 160275
+    id: 160357
     title: >-
-        How can study groups be effectively organized to achieve group goals?
+        What techniques can be used for effective information retrieval, and how can sources be evaluated?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-study-groups-be-effectively-organized-to-achieve-group-goals
+    url: /learn/education-studies/questions/what-techniques-can-be-used-for-effective-information-retrieval-and-how-can-sources-be-evaluated
 related_article4:
-    id: 160153
+    id: 160157
     title: >-
-        What are the main learning theories, and how can they be applied to improve educational outcomes?
+        What principles should be considered in curriculum design to ensure it aligns with learning outcomes?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-main-learning-theories-and-how-can-they-be-applied-to-improve-educational-outcomes
+    url: /learn/education-studies/questions/what-principles-should-be-considered-in-curriculum-design-to-ensure-it-aligns-with-learning-outcomes
 related_article5:
-    id: 160280
+    id: 160060
     title: >-
-        What factors influence academic performance, and how can students set goals to improve it?
+        What strategies are effective for exam preparation, and how can they help manage exam stress?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-factors-influence-academic-performance-and-how-can-students-set-goals-to-improve-it
+    url: /learn/education-studies/questions/what-strategies-are-effective-for-exam-preparation-and-how-can-they-help-manage-exam-stress
 ---

 &nbsp;